vippsas/vipps-psp-api/vipps-psp-api.md

 If Vipps does not receive the expected response, the payment's status will be `FAILED`.

-The process of POST-ing to the `makePaymentUrl` is synchronous, and while Vipps is waiting for a response from the PSP, the user will see a "spinner" in the Vipps app.
+The process of using POST to the `makePaymentUrl` is synchronous, and while Vipps is waiting for a response from the PSP, the user will see a "spinner" in the Vipps app.